As a department, it is our mission to create and sustain a diverse and inclusive environment in which all students, faculty, and staff can thrive.

 How To Get Involved

 Diversity & Inclusion Town Hall: The Fall 2018 Town Hall is scheduled for Thursday November 29 from 4P-5P in CIT 3rd Floor Atrium.
 All Are Welcome!
 We Want To Hear From You!
-Click here to view the PowerPoint presentation from the Spring 2018 Town Hall.
+Click here to view the PowerPoint presentation for the Fall 2018 Town Hall.

 2019-2020 Undergraduate Diversity Student Advocates: Applications for the next cohort of Diversity Student Advocates is now open.
 Click here to complete your application.